2015 Montreal Reunion

 For enquiries contact fraser(at)canadiancoasters.ca (at) is @

 We limit the registrations to 100 vehicles, or aproximately 200 participants, the 2017 tour is currently in the early stages of arrangement.
-The tentitive date is July to August, 2017, with the actual days still under discussion.
+The date is the end of June to the end of August, 2017, with a total of 67 days.
 The start will be in Victoria, BC and ending in St. John's, NFLD

 For information about our previous tour held in the summer of 2010 visit our web site www.coasters2010.com it has lots of pictures and information.